Beatrice Kaufman: Social life

 The Kaufmans enjoyed a reputation "for their sophistication, and their tempestuous relationship".
 Both were long-time members of the Algonquin Round Table, and were close friends with many of the most famous literary and entertainment luminaries of the period, including Moss Hart, Frank Sinatra, Yip Harburg, Ethel Merman, Helen Hayes, Irving Berlin, Alfred Lunt, Julius Tannen, Ruth Goetz, Fred Saidy, Russel Crouse, and all of the Round Table regulars.

 Both became notorious for their extramarital infidelities.
 Author and playwright Howard Teichmann—George's collaborator, and later his biographer—wrote that "Beatrice started seeing men even before George started with women", and described Beatrice's predilection for younger men: At one of the larger parties that she and George gave so regularly, Beatrice spotted an attractive young man.
 There were several bedrooms in the Kaufman apartment, but none seemed appropriate.
 Stepping out, she and the young man went to the Plaza Hotel, where he signed the register.
 The room clerk looked over this unlikely couple with no baggage and a single intention.
 The clerk told the young man that there were no rooms available.
 When the young man told her this, Beatrice walked up to the desk and exclaimed: "See here, I am Mrs. George S. Kaufman!"
 With this comment the clerk gave them a room.

 George's most infamous affair, with the actress Mary Astor, became national news when Astor's husband, Franklin Thorpe, announced it to the press in 1934, during the couple's divorce proceedings.
 To reporters' requests for comment, Beatrice responded "I am not going to divorce Mr. Kaufman.
 Young actresses are an occupational hazard for any man working in the theatre."
 According to their friend Alexander King, "Beatrice was one of those great, daring women who knows that her husband is having extramarital relations and knows that everybody else knows it, and knows that this can be borne either by throwing fits in lobbies or by being Wife Number One.
 And she was Wife Number One."

 Kaufman died at the age of 50 in their Park Avenue apartment on October 6, 1945 after several years of poor health.
 At the funeral, her grief-stricken husband told Russel Crouse "I'm finished.
 Through.
 I'll never write again."

-Famous Quotes
+Famous quotes

 “I’ve been rich, and I’ve been poor.
 Rich is better.”

-This quote is often attributed to Sophie Tucker, but there is no record of her using it.
+The quote is often attributed to Sophie Tucker, though there is no record of Tucker using it.